 Below are some questions and answers about the Community Poll, devolution and what these mean for Doncaster.

 What is a Community Poll?

-Why would there be a community poll?
+Why was there a community poll?

 Why ask now?

-How is the community poll being held?
+How was the community poll held?

-The question that the poll asks is:
+The question that the poll asked is: